Sgt. Pepper's Lonely Hearts Club Band: 50th Anniversary Edition: Background and content

 The first CD contains a new stereo remix of Sgt.
 Pepper produced by Giles Martin, the son of Beatles producer George Martin.
 He said that he began working on the mix in December 2016 with engineer Sam Okell, who had similarly been involved in other Beatles legacy-related projects.
 Created using modern and vintage technology, the 2017 mix retains more of the idiosyncrasies that were unique to the original mono version of Sgt.
 Pepper.
 Unlike the original album, first-generation tapes were used rather than their subsequent mixdowns, resulting in a clearer and more spacious sound.

 Sgt.
 Pepper's Lonely Hearts Club Band: 50th Anniversary Edition is available as a two-disc set and as a six-disc box set.
 The first of these offers alternate takes of the album's songs and of the non-album single tracks "Strawberry Fields Forever" and "Penny Lane".
-The six-disc Super Deluxe Edition adds further studio outtakes, monaural mixes, a documentary, and 5.1 surround sound mixes of the album.
-The six-disc set includes four CDs as well as a documentary and 5.1 surround sound mixes of the album in both DVD and Blu-ray form.
+The six-disc Super Deluxe Edition includes four CDs and adds further studio outtakes, monaural mixes, a documentary, and 5.1 surround sound mixes of the album in both DVD and Blu-ray form.
 Among these features is George Martin's 1992 TV documentary The Making of Sgt.
 Pepper.
 Also included in the Super Deluxe version is a book containing liner notes for the recordings, and essays discussing subjects such as psychedelic culture, 1960s politics, and the atmosphere in the Beatles following their decision to retire from live performance in late 1966 and focus on the recording studio.